NCVA-VB/handbook/common/policies.md

 # **Policies**

+## What is a Sanctioned Event?
+Sanctioned events are tryouts, clinics, open gyms, and other club affiliated events that have been approved by NCVA/USAV.
+These events are governed by the policies set by NCVA/USAV and are covered by the USA Volleyball insurance policy.

+Sanctioned events are required to submit a list of all adults attending each event.
+These adults are mandated to meet the minimum coaching requirements which include: IMPACT certification, bi-annual SafeSport certification, and bi-annual background screening.
+Adults failing to meet these requirements are not approved to be present as a participant at the sanctioned event.

+Sanctioned events must also confirm that all participants attending, both adult and junior levels, have a valid membership for the duration of the event.
+If the event falls over multiple days/weekends, the membership must be valid for the entire time.

+## What is a Non-Sanctioned Event?
+Many clubs/teams receive invitations to events hosted by other clubs/teams that are not sanctioned by NCVA and/or USA Volleyball.
+This indicates they have not requested/been approved for sanctioning and are not covered by USAV policies and insurance.
+Teams that participate in non-NCVA sanctioned events are playing without USA Volleyball insurance coverage.

+Any complaints/claims that would arise, including but not limited to code of conduct violations, code of ethics violations, sexual misconduct, and injury, would fall on the event organizers and/or participants of the event.

+Sanctioned competition protects a player’s eligibility for participation in regional, zonal, national, and international competition.
+For anyone participating, please be diligent in reviewing insurance, waivers and release of liability guidelines beforehand.

 ## Membership Registration
 As of {{date_usav_membership_renewal}}, all Northern California Volleyball Association (NCVA) must renew their membership or become new members by using SportsEngine, please visit: {{url_ncva}} for more information.